VanessaTsang888/az-900-study-for-exam/describe-cloud-concepts/describe-cloud-service-types/describe-platform-as-a-service.md

 - Analytics or business intelligence: Tools provided as a service with PaaS allow organizations to analyze and mine their data, finding insights and patterns and predicting outcomes to improve forecasting, product design decisions, investment returns, and other business decisions.

+The first unordered list above I think could be an advantage to software developers like myself?
+However, I think once I've completed this certification then i should have a better idea?

 ## Next up

 [Describe Software as a Service](https://learn.microsoft.com/en-gb/training/modules/describe-cloud-service-types/3-describe-platform-service)